Kilt, Black Watch tartan

 A warning

-By NO means a kilt pin shall hold the two aprons together.
+By NO means shall a kilt pin hold the two aprons together.
 It should destroy your precious kilt in no time!
 Therefore, only fasten a kilt pin to the outer apron.

 Taking it further

-For dress up situations where you should otherwise wear your best evening suit or a tux, you might consider some extras.
+For dress-up situations where you should otherwise wear your best evening suit or a tux, you might consider some extras.

 A sgian dubh

-Sgian dubn
+Sgian dubn Sgian dubh.

 Ghillie Brogues